pymatgen.analysis.chemenv.utils package

 distances_indices_sorted(points, sign=False)[source]

-Computes the distances from the plane to each of the points.
+Compute the distances from the plane to each of the points.
 Positive distances are on the side of the normal of the plane while negative distances are on the other side.
 Indices sorting the points from closest to furthest is also computed.

 Parameters: